 \section{Conclusion}

-We have discussed a sequential MCMC algorithm for particle systems that sweeps through the direction of motion, rather than to sample directions randomly.
-In a single two-dimensional dipole, we found sequential MCMC to induce persistent dipole rotations, with a persistence angle that diverges as the direction sweep becomes slower.
-Remarkably, persistent rotation takes place in both senses, and the two cancel to produce a zero net rotation.
-The lifting is clearly able to reduce mixing times.
+We have discussed a non-reversible MCMC algorithm for particle systems that sweeps through the direction of motion, rather than to sample directions randomly.
+For a single two-dimensional dipole, we proved in a local-equilibrium limit that direction-sweep MCMC induces persistent dipole rotations with a total rolled-out angle that diverges as the direction sweep becomes slower.
+Persistent rotation takes place in both senses, and the two exactly compensate to zero net rotation.

-Sequential MCMC certainly remains valid for general $N$-body problems, and we expect the independence of the lifted stationary distribution from the lifting variable to be preserved.
-The thermalization condition at fixed lifting variable, that we introduced only in order to obtain analytical results, is without consequence on the validity of the algorithm.
-It remains to be seen whether persistent rotations and the intriguing zero net rotation can also be retained.
-If so, real-world sequential MCMC may go to much smaller values of $\CHDIR$ than the single dipole, simply because mixing times will be much larger in applications.
-It will thus be fascinating to understand the usefulness of sequential MCMC for applications such as polymer physics, and also in systems of long-range interacting extended molecules at the core of the JeLLyFysh project.~\cite{Hoellmer2020} More generally, it becomes evident that non-reversibility opens up countless possibilities for local MCMC algorithms, whereas local reversible algorithms are empirically found to show behavior that is quite similar to the physical overdamped dynamics of diffusive systems.
+Direction-lifted MCMC (of which direction-sweep MCMC is a special case) remains valid for general $N$-body problems.
+It preserves the independence of the lifted stationary distribution from the lifting variable~\cite{Krauth2021eventchain} even if the thermalization condition at fixed lifting variable is dropped.
+Real-world direction-lifted MCMC may go to much smaller values of $\CHDIR$ than the single dipole, simply because mixing times will be much larger in applications.
+It will thus be fascinating to understand the usefulness of direction lifting for applications such as polymer physics, and also in systems of long-range interacting extended molecules at the core of the JeLLyFysh project~\cite{Hoellmer2020}.
+More generally, our model illustrates that non-reversibility profoundly changes the basic properties of local MCMC algorithms, in the same way as out-of-equilibrium statistical physics is fundamentally different from its equilibrium counterpart.